Chicken Wontons in Chili Sauce

 How can I store leftover wontons?

-Leftover wontons can be stored in an airtight container in the refrigerator for up to three days.
+Leftover wontons can chill in an airtight container in the fridge for up to three days.
+Just reheat them in the oven to get that crisp back!

 What can I do with unused wonton wrappers?